© Crown copyright 2022

 - Turing AI Acceleration Fellowships aimed at accelerating the careers of high potential researchers developing next generation AI technologies, towards a world leading position by the end of the fellowship.
 Fellows were announced by UKRI in November 2020

 - Turing AI World-Leading Researcher Fellowships intended to retain and recruit the best international researchers in AI to build new capability and capacity in the UK.
-Fellows will be announced by UKRI in summer 2021

 2. The Turing AI Fellows